 While we do everything within reason to make your trip as safe and enjoyable as we can, there are challenges implicit to travelling in the world’s mightiest mountains that we could not remove if we wanted to – it adds to the excitement.
 The environment is very much in charge here, the natural forces so great that human endeavours to tame them barely register.

-The Himalaya is still growing, and at the same time collapsing – often overnight and across our route.
+The Himalaya is still growing, and at the same time collapsing – sometimes overnight and across our route.
 For this reason, no itinerary is ever set in stone.
 So each morning your tour leader will gather information and assess conditions ahead.
 If our planned route is blocked, we may have to detour around, or wait until a passage can be forced.
 This happens and is usually overcome, but there’s the possibility routes and accommodation will have to change.
 This is not a normal package holiday!
 If you’re looking for the ultimate biking adventure, with the best back-up and most fitting overnight stays, then please read on…

 Whenever riding there will be a leader and ‘outrider’ guiding and trouble-spotting.
 A ‘sweeper’ rider, a support vehicle with spares and an extensively-equipped medic will travel at the rear.
 Roads are often rough, so we recommend you have at least two year’s riding experience before taking on this challenge.
 You will also need a reasonable fitness level and there are certain medical conditions that preclude travelling at altitude, so check with Blazing Trails and your GP if in doubt.
 Weather ranges from warm in lower valleys, to conditions similar to an English autumn evening at altitude – sometimes colder and very occasionally including snow.